Response Tagging

 $responseTagger->clear();

-is only relevant if the same PHP process handles multiple
+The call to clear is only relevant if the same PHP process handles multiple

 requests.
 This happens for example when you cache on user context